 We know a lot of couples have unfortunately had their dream wedding plans impacted by COVID-19.
-As NYC starts to reopen many are scrambling for a backup venue or scaling down original wedding plans to allow for social distancing.
+As NYC starts to reopen many are searching for a backup venue or scaling down original wedding plans to allow for social distancing.
 Many are considering microweddings and elopements as alternatives to original wedding plans.
 If you are considering Central Park or another public venue we have put together a short guide to planning a last-minute wedding in the NYC or NJ area:

 Even though you may be on a shortened timeline we can help there’s no need to panic!
 We work with a number of photographers, officiants and musicians so we can arrange your wedding last minute.
 This means weeks before or even the day before!
 Outdoor or open air venues are great options that allow you to maintain social distancing guidelines.